 It all started after my Grandma Kathy passed away in 2005.
 She left me her amazing collection of beads, buttons, broken costume jewelry, and jewelry-making tools.
 My jewelry incorporates my love of vintage with a mix of modern – inspired by Grandma Kathy.

 I live in Bellevue, Washington, and sell my wares online, at local arts and craft shows, and in shops around the Seattle and Puget Sound area.
 I’m honored to have been featured in The Seattle Times.
-A portion of proceeds from my jewelry sales is donated to the Ovarian Cancer Research Fund in memory of my grandma.
+A portion of proceeds from my jewelry sales is donated to the Ovarian Cancer Research Fund Alliance in memory of my grandma.